ztchan/ztchan.github.io/index.md

 I hold a PhD in Politics from Princeton and have taught at Georgetown, Oxford, and the Institute for Qualitative and Multi-Method Research (IQMR).
 Before academia, I led an analytics team at Google and worked at the United Nations, World Bank, and OECD on development assistance, infrastructure financing, and industrial policy.

-Decades of living, studying, and working across four continents left me fluent in Cantonese, English, French, Mandarin Chinese, and Teochew, and able to read Japanese, Russian, and Ukrainian.
+Years (decades, really) of living, studying, and working across four continents left me fluent in Cantonese, English, French, Mandarin Chinese, and Teochew, and able to read Japanese, Russian, and Ukrainian.
 I once proudly listed Arabic, Georgian, and Khmer on my CV, but now forget them with alarming speed.
 These days, I am also dabbling in Estonian and Finnish — because why not?

 ## Publications